 -

-Add the cranberries to a bowl with the juice of one orange (approx 70ml).
+Add 100g dried cranberries to a bowl with 100ml orange juice.
 Cover and allow to soak for one hour

 -